vishvAsa/notes/sapiens/branches/Trans-eurasian/hunnic/mongol/huN.md

 ## hunnic khAnates
 - shanyu (Xiongnu) hunnic khAnate \[[MT17](https://manasataramgini.wordpress.com/2017/07/30/mongolica-chingiz-khan-and-the-rest/)\]
 - Xianbei kingdoms - including the Northern Wei in China.
 - Rouran Khanate - probably springing from the Xianbei.
+Overthrown by their vassals, the Blue Turks.
 - Tuguhun khanate
     - "Hunnic Mongols led by their Kha’Khan Tuguhun established the eponymous kingdom in central Asia (called Azha by the Tibetans).
 He conquered the Tarim region and extended his sway in direction of Kashgar, taking Khotan in the south and part of what is now Kyrgyzstan.
 He was what one might call a lesser, proto-version of Chingiz Kha’Khan – he re-organized the administration, introduced a written script for the old Mongolian dialect and even introduced agricultural sectors in his kingdom which complemented the pastoral lifestyle of his peoples. "